intel/sgx-autotools-templates/README.md

 &mdash;Macro: SGX_INIT

 Set up definitions for a software build that requires the use of Intel SGX.
-The project will require that Intel SGX SDK be installed, and configure will abort if it's not found.
+The project will require that an SGX SDK be installed, and configure will abort if one is not found.

 It takes the following actions: